Student Resources Page

 Simply click the college you are interested in it will open the google docs link.

+Need more information about a specific major?
 Below you will find information about different college majors including jobs you can get with the major, skills needed, typical classes, and colleges that offer that major.
 Simply click the photo and when it opens up click go to link.
 It will open a google doc with the information.

 Dual Enrollment Grant Information and Links